imhelle/yii-disqus-comments/README.md

 ```
 You can add it in your crontab to synchronise comments automatically.

 This extension provides to use URL map for synchronisation.
-The map contains list of URLs that have a Disqus comments.
+The map is a CSV file contains list of URLs that have a Disqus comments.

 The full URL map for your site you can download from Discus administration panel on https://iconschallenge.disqus.com/admin/discussions/migrate/ ("Start URL mapper" button).